tarantool/doc/doc/book/box/indexes.rst

 * if it is a secondary key
 * if you 100% won't need to make it non-unique
 * if you really need that 2-5% performance improvement
-* if you have taken measurements on your data and you see this increase in performance
+* if you have taken measurements on your data and you see an increase in performance
 * if you save every byte on tuples (HASH is a little more compact)

 ********************************************************************************
 RTREE indexes
 ********************************************************************************

-RTREE is a multidimensional index supporting up to 32 number of dimensions.
+RTREE is a multidimensional index supporting up to 32 dimensions.
-It is used especially for indexing spacial information, such as geographical objects.
-In :ref:`this example <box_index-rtree>` we demonstrate spacial searches via RTREE index.
+It is used especially for indexing spatial information, such as geographical objects.
+In :ref:`this example <box_index-rtree>` we demonstrate spatial searches via RTREE index.

 RTREE index can accept two types of ``distance`` functions:
 ``euclid`` and ``manhattan``.